-The state AIDS Drug Assistance (ADAP) programs Many states have experiences state budgetary shortfalls that have lead to lengthy waiting lists for patients to access state ADAP programs.
+The state AIDS Drug Assistance (ADAP) programs many states have experienced state budgetary shortfalls that have lead to lengthy waiting lists for patients to access state ADAP programs.
 As of July 2011, there are over 8000 individuals in the US waiting to access state ADAP programs.
-However, for patients on ADAP waiting lists, a private partnership now offers a resource for accessing HIV medications.
+However, for patients on ADAP waiting lists, a private partnership now offers a resource for accessing HIV medications

 If your patient is on an ADAP waiting list, Welvista Pharmacy can help.

 Many pharmaceutical drug companies have programs to provide free medications to people with no insurance, inadequate insurance, or financial difficulties.
 These Patient Assistance Programs (PAPs) are each individuals to the company that offers them.
 Each PAP has different requirements, and often requires a healthcare provider to access the program on behalf of the patient.
 The links below are provided to help you find the correct patient assistance program for your patients.

 The Fair Pricing Coalition also publishes this printable guide to accessing patient assistance programs for HIV and Viral Hepatitis drugs.

 Patient Assistance and Co-Pay Programs for HIV and Viral Hepatitis Drugs

 Some Medicare beneficiaries could qualify for assistance with their prescription drug costs, and be eligible this year to pay no more than $2.50 for generic drugs and $6.30 for each brand name drug.

 The steps beneficiaries can take to check if they qualify for the Medicare Low-Income Subsidy Program (also known as LIS or “Extra Help”) are simple and may be done by phone or online.
 Qualification is based on income (beneficiaries’ incomes must be less than $16,335 a year or $22,065 for married couples) and access to other resources.